Honda recalls 1.39 million cars with passenger-side Takata air bags

-DETROIT Honda Motor Co Ltd (7267.T) on Monday said it will recall 1.39 million Accord and Civic model sedans with potentially faulty front passenger-side air bags made by Japan's Takata Corp (7312.T).
+DETROIT Honda Motor Co Ltd on Monday said it will recall 1.39 million Accord and Civic model sedans with potentially faulty front passenger-side air bags made by Japan's Takata Corp.

 This will bring to about 2.3 million the number of Accord and Civic sedans with Takata's front passenger-side air bags that have been recalled, the automaker said.